serbrech/blog/_posts/2017-06-16-Deploying-your-own-gateway-in-Service-Fabric.md

 ![Warning!
 When you configure the reverse proxy's port in Load Balancer, all microservices in the cluster that expose an HTTP endpoint are addressable from outside the cluster.]({{ site.baseurl }}/assets/article_images/2017-06-15-Deploying-gateway/Warning.PNG)

 Of course, we do not want this.
 So how do we expose our http endpoints selectively?

 In this article, here is what we will do :

 - Use a sample project with a single default aspnet web application deployed in Service Fabric described below
 - Configure and deploy our own gateway
-- Handle the proxy rewrite in our application, and setup the azure load balancer to point at the new gateway
+- Handle the proxy url forwarded headers in our application
 - Configure the Azure Load Balancer to point at our new gateway

 #Our sample project